What time is The Widow on TV? What is it about, and who is in the cast?

 Who is in the cast?

-Kate Beckinsale, who recently finished production on Adewale Akinnuoye-Agbaje’s directorial debut Farming, is joined by Babs Olusanmokun (Black Mirror, The Defenders), Luiana Bonfim, and Charles Dance (Game of Thrones).
+Kate Beckinsale, who recently finished production on Adewale Akinnuoye-Agbaje’s directorial debut Farming, is joined by Charles Dance (Game of Thrones), Alex Kingston (Doctor Who), Babs Olusanmokun (Black Mirror, The Defenders), Luiana Bonfim, Louise Brealey (Sherlock), Ólafur Darri Ólafsson (Fantastic Beasts: The Crimes of Grindelwald), Howard Charles (Monster Party) and Jacky Ido (The Catch).

 How is Amazon involved in The Widow?